Fastazi/Fastazi/README.md

 parts of the paper to the relevant piece of data.

 * In the paper, the sequential version of Fastazi (`Fastazi-S`) is used primarily.
-  In this repository, the parallel version is found under the name `Fastazi-P`.
+  In this repository, results from the parallel version are found under the name `Fastazi-P`.
 * In the paper, TTFF and APFD results are normalized according to the size of the full test suite, as a matter of fairness towards the approaches that select test cases.
 In this repository, the normalized versions of the metrics are named `pTTFF`